How Oracle Java Licensing works:

 - License Calculation: If you have 10,000 employees and only 1,000 users who need Java, you cannot purchase only licenses for the 1,000 users.
 You need to calculate the correct number using the definition provided by Oracle.
 As a result, you will need to purchase at least 10,000 licenses.

-- Price Increase: The Java license price has also increased per user.
-It used to cost $1.5 per user per month.
-Now, Java is priced at $8.25 per user.
-While you no longer need to license processors, this represents a price increase of over 700%.
+- Price Increase: The price of a Java license has also increased per user.
+It used to cost $1.5 per user per month, but Now It is $8.25 per user.
+While processors no longer need to be licensed, this represents a price increase of over 700%.

 Java Pricing